getsentry/relay/docs/architecture/ingest-event-path.md

 the HTTP request, there's no I/O done in the endpoint in any form.
 We didn't even hit Redis to calculate rate limits.

-The fast response times are supposed to benefit application environments which cannot send HTTP requests fully asynchronously (PHP and certain serverless platorms), at the cost of status codes being inaccurate.
-Note that we still emit accurate outcomes into Kafka if configured to do so.
+!!!
+Summary
+    The HTTP response returned is just a best-effort guess at what the actual outcome of the event is going to be.
+We only return a `4xx` code if we know that the response will fail (based on cached information), if we don't we return a 200 and continue to process the event asynchronously.
+This asynchronous processing used to happen synchronously in the Python implementation of `StoreView`.

+    The effect of this is that the server will respond much faster that before but we might return 200 for events that will ultimately not be accepted.

+    Generally Relay will return a 200 in many more situations than the old `StoreView`.

 ## The background task

-The HTTP response is out, with a status code that is just a best-effort guess at what the actual outcome of the event is going to be.
+The HTTP response is out by now.
 The rest of what used to happen synchronously in the Python `StoreView` is done asynchronously, but still in the same process.

 So, now to the real work: